eXist-db/existdb-ansible-role/README.md

 different set of >20 xar packages pre-installed.

-When upgrading or replacing a running exist DB (either by installing a newer or different archive, or switching install methods between source/archive), a backup gets created by default, and the data directory of the previous installation gets copied back into the new installation.
+When upgrading or replacing a running exist DB (either by installing a newer or different archive, or switching install methods between source/archive installation), a backup gets created by default, and the data directory of the previous installation gets copied back into the new installation.
 This is configurable.

 After a fresh exist installation the exist admin password and user passwords get set.
 They are persistent and not re-set in later Ansible runs.